 For quite some time the United States has tried to revamp its restrictive Government purchasing policies.
 In recent years the federal government has ramped up its DOJ and OIG investigations of companies selling construction products and materials to the federal government.
 The goal is to keep American jobs on US soil and to have priority on US-made construction materials.

 The Buy American Act requires Federal contracting agencies to purchase domestic materials and products.
-However, to meet the legal requirements, two conditions must be present for the Buy American Act to apply: (1) the procurement must be intended for public use within the United States; and
+However, to meet the legal requirements, two conditions must be present for the Buy American Act to apply: (1) the procurement must be intended for public use within the United States and

 • (2) the items to be procured or the materials from which they are manufactured must be present in the United States in sufficient and reasonably available commercial quantities of satisfactory quality.